 Any records after this will probably be found in the local newspaper, or you could try a nearby hostelry and ask for memories.
 Some oral history details are given in The Bovey Book.41

-Not a lot is known about The King of Prussia.
-Sited in the very heart of the historic borough its inhabitants and customers have witnessed all the local goings on over centuries.
+The King of Prussia is sited in the very heart of the historic borough.
+Its inhabitants and customers have witnessed all the local goings on over centuries.
 Various references show its importance in having hosted important civic meetings and being a venue for financial dealings in a developing economy.
 Its closure has disappointed many but having survived for centuries it is hoped it will reawaken like a pheonix.

 - Tony Allen, 2013.
 ‘Is Bovey Tracey Too Shabby and Run-Down to Attract Visitors?’ in The Cottage magazine, 9 September, (Bovey Tracey, Cottage publishing); Tony Pearce 2017, personal communication that the public house closed in 2008, I am grateful for having this brought to my attention.